xuandong05/StarbucksUdacityCapstone/README.md

 The ipynb file is the code file containing all the codes written to clean and wrangling, to analyzing data and producing model and graphs.

 ## Results <a name="Results"></a>
-A more detailed results can be found at the post here https://medium.com/@xuandong05/starbucks-capstone-challenge-7a3c93902b78
+A more detailed results can be found at the post here:https://medium.com/@xuandong05/starbucks-capstone-challenge-7a3c93902b78

 ## Licensing, Authors,Acknowledgement <a name="Acknowledgement"></a>
 The data was given by Starbucks and Udacity.